Conceiva/MezzmoKodiPlugin/README.md

 - Search for media in the server with prior search history
 - Default view modes for Movies, TV Shows and others
 - Play music
-- View Photos with a built-in slideshow viewer
+- View Photos manually or with a built-in slideshow viewer
+- Automatic software updates

 <img src="http://www.conceiva.com/images/moviedetails.png" width="100%">